kirtanp98/vanguard-beacon-clone-with-swiftui/README.md

 I wanted to see if I can mockup/recreate parts of the Vanguard app using SwiftUI.
 Another reason is Beacon doesn't have dark mode, so I wanted to see how that would look like.

-All the UI was made using the iPhone XS Max, so some components maybe not look nice unless it's on it.
+All the UI was made using the iPhone XS Max, so some components may not look nice on other phones.

 ## GIFs
 <p align="middle">